wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-receive-an-sms-message-with-asp-net-core-mvc-and-signalr.md

 Since we are dependant on the SignalR Client-Side library, we shall also need to add the SignalR Client-Side library.

-In Visual Studio, right-click on your projects `wwwrooot` got to `Add > Client-Side Library`.
+In Visual Studio, right-click on your projects `wwwrooot` go to `Add > Client-Side Library`.
 That will bring up a little dialog to help you add the library.
 For this demo, I used the following.

 * **Provider:** unpkg
 * **Library:** @microsoft/signalr@latest